technical details:

 - "Good Old Days" by Leroy Shield

-- This is played over the opening and end titles of the Blackhawk version.
+- This is played over the opening and end titles of the Blackhawk version of this film, suggesting that perhaps some prints were without the opening music.

 miscellaneous: